BIO

 2021-2023 Master in Fashion Studies, 120 credits, Stockholm University.

 2010– 2011 Accessory design and production processes.
-Espacio Buenos Aires, Argentina
+Espacio Buenos Aires.
+Buenos Aires, Argentina.

 EXHIBITIONS